byuccl/digital_design_colab/README.md

 * [Learning Exercises](./Exercises/README.md)
 * [Design Labs](./Labs/README.md)

-Explanations about each type of Notebook can be found on the [wiki] (https://github.com/byuccl/digital_design_colab2/wiki)
+Explanations about each type of Notebook can be found on the [wiki](https://github.com/byuccl/digital_design_colab2/wiki).

 ## Tutorial Notebooks<br>